davedelong/time/Documentation/2-Usage/7-Formatting.md

-# Formatting Values
+# Formatting TimePeriods

-Formatting is the process of taking a `Value` and turning it into a human-readable form. `Time` offers a rich set of APIs for formatting values according to the user's localized preferences.
+Formatting is the process of taking a `TimePeriod` and turning it into a human-readable form. `Time` offers a rich set of APIs for formatting values according to the user's localized preferences.

 ```swift
 let today: Absolute<Day> = ...